To make things easy, I took a cab to Barranca del Muerto station on Line 7 and then took the metro up to Constituyentes.

 Barragán’s work integrated modern and traditional artistic and vernacular currents and elements into a new synthesis, which has been greatly influential, especially in the contemporary design of gardens, plazas and landscapes. — UNESCO

 Barragán, it turns out, was a real playboy.
-And he lived in the same house for 40 years, until his death in 1988.
+And he lived in the same house for 40 years, until he died in 1988.

 At the time, the house was valued at 10 million dollars, and bought by a foundation dedicated to preserving it as a museum highlighting his life and contributions as an architect.